Meaningful Medical Documents for VA Disability Claims

 Veterans who have disabilities related to their service are eligible for VA disability compensation.
 This tax-free benefit is awarded based on the severity of the disability, with ratings ranging from 0% to 100% in 10% increments.
 Veterans with higher ratings receive larger compensation amounts.

 The VA compensation table for 2025 estimates that a veteran with a 100% rating and no dependents can receive $3,831.30 per month.
-Medical evidence plays a crucial role in receiving the proper rating.
+Medical evidence plays a crucial role in securing the proper rating.

 VA Pension